emrahcom/eparto-virtual-phone/docs/privacy-policy.md

 1. **Contact List:**

-- The extension accesses your contact list, which contains names and email addresses.
+- The extension accesses the contact list provided by the extension's backend server, which contains names and email addresses.
+This contact list is not related to or obtained from other applications or environments.
 - This information is temporarily stored in the extension storage for a maximum of 1 minute and is then automatically deleted.

 2. **Call Data:**

-- The extension accesses information about who is calling whom and the time of the call.
+- The extension accesses information about who is calling whom and the time of the call within this extension.
+This data is not related to calls made through other applications or environments.
 - This data is also temporarily stored in the extension storage for a maximum of 1 minute and is then automatically deleted.